seanWLawrence/portfolio/src/pages/blog/2018-01-22-announcing-bulma-classnames.md

 # Announcing Bulma Classnames!

-> TL;DR - In addition to [Sushi Commerce](https://seanlawrence.co/blog/announcing-sushi-commerce), I'm working on a simple, but powerful way to write [Bulma.css](https://bulma.io/) classnames! **Expected to release in May 2018**
+> TL;DR - In addition to [Sushi Commerce](/blog/announcing-sushi-commerce), I'm working on a simple, but powerful way to write [Bulma.css](https://bulma.io/) classnames! *Expected to release in May 2018*

 ### The problem

 Bulma is very modular and powerful css framework, similar to [Bootstrap](http://getbootstrap.com/), [Foundation](https://foundation.zurb.com/), etc. One of the issues I have when using a framework like this, is the extremely long, spaghetti code-looking classnames that you have to use to create a custom component.

-> Note: these examples are using JSX, a syntax usually used with React.js, though BulmaClassnames can be used anywhere that you're able to pass in JavaScript. **
+> Note: these examples are using JSX, a syntax usually used with [React.js](https://reactjs.org/), though **Bulma Classnames can be used anywhere that you're able to pass in JavaScript. **

 #### Simple example with Bulma.css